mekkim/innersourcecommons.org-wiki/Pattern-States.md

 A combination of:

-* types of patterns: donut pattern, pattern idea, pattern
+* types of patterns: donut, idea, draft
 * draft states: in progress, draft complete, ready for review, ready for 2nd review, etc
 * # of reviews completed: none, one, two, ...